DALL-E: Technology

 DALL-E was developed and announced to the public in conjunction with CLIP (Contrastive Language-Image Pre-training).
-CLIP is a separate model based on zero-shot learning that was trained on 400 million pairs of images with text captions scraped from the Internet.
+CLIP is a separate model based on contrastive learning that was trained on 400 million pairs of images with text captions scraped from the Internet.
 Its role is to "understand and rank" DALL-E's output by predicting which caption from a list of 32,768 captions randomly selected from the dataset (of which one was the correct answer) is most appropriate for an image.

-This model is used to filter a larger initial list of images generated by DALL-E to select the most appropriate outputs.
+A trained CLIP pair is used to filter a larger initial list of images generated by DALL-E to select the image that is closest to the text prompt.